 As for companion plants, look for low-growing herbs and flowers that will shade roots, but also allow for air flow.
 Lack of airflow leads to black spot and may be a problem in more humid climates.

-Annuals that love sun and will play nicely with roses:
+Annuals that love sun and will play nicely:

 - Interplanting miniature roses with daffodils and crocus

-For more information about roses, see The Home Depot’s All About Roses buying guide.
+For more information, see The Home Depot’s All About Roses buying guide.

 Got questions about this article or any other garden topic?
 Go here now to post your gardening ideas, questions, kudos or complaints.
 We have gardening experts standing by to help you!